 In order to connect with your audience, you need to know who they are and what concerns they have.
 You’ll need to understand their “voice” and behavior online.
 The best way to get to know your customer is to create a Customer Persona.

-This is a fictional customer you base your marketing around.
+This a fictional customer you base your marketing around.
 The profiles contains age, gender, interests, hobbies and other demographic info.
 If you need an overview of how to create a Customer (also called Buyer) Persona, check out The Power of Buyer Personas.